Frequently Asked Questions About Hypnosis and Hypnotherapy

 Now that being said, people do watch repetitive and opinionated “news” programs on television and drink alcohol to manage stress, which in my opinion sets the stage for false memories that lead to false beliefs as a result of toxic propaganda and fake news.

 “What the heck is ‘NLP’?”

-“NLP” or Neuro-Linguistic Programming is a generic form of hypnosis and one of many techniques that a qualified Hypnotherapist may use.
-Don’t be fooled by fancy words.
-Often those who exclusively practice NLP do not have the in-depth training in hypnosis techniques as does a ACHE Certified Hypnotherapist. (“Interactive Guided Imagery” practitioners fall in the same category.)
-NLP is a useful tool in building rapport with friends or potential sales clients, but without traditional hypnotic inductions, in many cases it does not attain the hypnotic depth that profound inner healing necessitates for longlasting results.
-Also, “Hypnoterapist” is a legally recognized profession by the US Department of Labor, “NLP Practitioner” is not.
+Make sure your NLP Practitioner is also a Hypnotherapist with in-depth training in hypnosis techniques as does a ACHE Certified Hypnotherapist.
+NLP is a useful tool in building rapport with friends or potential sales clients, but used for personal growth and without traditional hypnotic inductions, in many cases it does not attain the hypnotic depth that profound inner healing necessitates for long lasting results.